Online Investing For Beginners

 Some brokerage houses target wealthy clients who want to let the firm manage their money.
 Other companies are

-after customers, like day-traders and professional money managers, who are already knowledgeable and comfortable with advanced trading
+after customers, such as day-traders and professional money managers, who are already knowledgeable and comfortable with advanced trading

 tools and account management.

-tools to practice trading (also known as "virtual" or "paper" trading).
+tools to practice trading (also known as "paper" trading).
 Some firms even have helpful online communities, where customers

-can ask questions, learn from more experienced members, and get investing ideas from fellow users.
+can ask questions, learn from more advanced members, and get investing ideas from experienced investors.
 A few of these companies don’t

 even charge additional commission if a client wants to call a broker and place a trade with the broker's help.

-an account with TradeKing and give it a try with $0 down.
+service.
+Investors can open an account with this sixth largest brokerage house in the U.S. and give it a try with $0 down and no obligation.

 - TD Ameritrade

 trade stock/ETF commission, and offers 2,500 no-commission mutual funds and $0 account opening minimum.
 The firm is one of the best-known